rjanardan/icse-grade6/eng-lang-term2-hw.md

    i.
 The artist sketched the picture _and_ painted it.
   ii.
 The lady searched the cupboard _but_ could not find her book.

 Coordinating words:
-  and, but, for, still
+  and, but, for, still,
   only, either..or, neither..nor

 b.
 Examples of subordinating conjunctions